 Reed Nelson is an associate at Nelson & Nelson, Attorneys at Law, P.C.
+Reed was born and raised in Mascoutah, IL where he attended elementary school and high school.
 In 2008, he graduated from the University of Illinois at Urbana-Champaign.
-In 2013, Reed graduated from the Saint Louis University School of Law where his studies focused on civil litigation, workers’ compensation and civil rights under state and federal law.
+In 2013, Reed graduated from the Saint Louis University School of Law where his studies focused on civil litigation, workers’ compensation, and civil rights under state and federal law.
 His practice focuses primarily on civil litigation and workers’ compensation.
-Reed has a passion for helping people, and understands that as a lawyer, he has an opportunity to help people when their situations are most dire.
+Reed has a passion for helping people and understands that as a lawyer, he has an opportunity to help people when their situations are most dire.
 His practice focuses on helping people who have been seriously injured.

-Having appeared for plaintiffs and injured workers throughout Illinois and Missouri, Reed prides himself on working for injured people who need help.
+Having appeared for plaintiffs and injured workers throughout Illinois and Missouri, Reed prides himself on working for accident victims who need help.
 He is a member of the Academy of Truck Accident Attorneys (ATAA), the Illinois State Bar Association (ISBA) and the Illinois Trial Lawyers Association (ITLA).
-Reed serves with roughly 200 other attorneys on the Illinois State Bar Association’s Assembly, the supreme policy making body of the ISBA.
+Reed serves with roughly 200 other attorneys on the Illinois State Bar Association’s Assembly, the supreme policymaking body of the ISBA.

 Reed lives in the City of St. Louis with his wife and three dogs.
 He is an avid rugby player, having played since 2002 for several teams in the Midwest and Southwest.
 He also enjoys hiking, camping, and horseback riding with his wife and three dogs.
-In 2016 and 2017, he completed the MR340 canoe race with his dad and younger brother.
+Reed has competed in a 340 mile canoe race, the MR340, three times – once with his dad, Robert C. Nelson, and younger brother.
 If Reed is not in the office, he is likely pursuing one of these activities.

 You can arrange a consultation with Reed by clicking here.